JarryShaw/darc/README.rst

 Please make sure you have Google Chrome and corresponding version of Chrome Driver installed on your system.

+Also, starting from version **0.3.0**, we introduced `Redis`_ for the task queue database backend.
+Please make sure you have it installed, configured, and running when using the ``darc`` project.

 However, the ``darc`` project is shipped with Docker and Compose support.
 Please see the project root for relevant files and more information.